 When you are planning to fix wood damaged by termites, following the right procedure is just as essential as picking and applying the right wood filler.

-Steps you can follow to fill the holes in your wood beam, damaged studs, door frame, hardwood floor, or even drywall are as below…
+You can follow steps to fill the holes in your wood beam, damaged studs, door frame, hardwood floor, or even drywall as below…

 Step 1.
 Preparation

-Before you commence applying the wood filler, preparation is important.
+Before you commence applying the wood filler, preparation is essential.